 The designations, part of a series of rules required by the Dodd-Frank Act and revised in recent months, have been eased so that they will apply to fewer firms than the original version of the regulation issued in 2010.
 Those firms that meet the revised definitions will face the highest capital and collateral requirements for participants in the swaps market.

 “If you fall under the definition of swap dealer or major swap participant you’re in a whole new world of extensive regulation,” Lynn Stout, professor of business and corporate law at Cornell Law School, said in telephone interview last week.

 The regulations are aimed at reducing risk in the market after largely unregulated swaps helped fuel the 2008 crisis.
 Dodd-Frank imposes on both types of participants new rules governing clearing, trading, capital, collateral and internal compliance standards, as well as relationships with pensions, cities and other clients.
 Dodd-Frank seeks to reduce risk and increase transparency by having most swaps guaranteed by central clearinghouses and traded on exchanges or other platforms.

 Wall Street banks dominate dealing of swaps and other derivatives.
 JPMorgan Chase & Co.
-(JPM), Bank of America Corp.
-(BAC), Citigroup Inc. (C), Morgan Stanley (MS) and Goldman Sachs Group Inc. (GS) control 95 percent of cash and derivatives trading for U.S. bank holding companies as of Dec.
+(JPM:US), Bank of America Corp.
+(BAC:US), Citigroup Inc. (C:US), Morgan Stanley (MS:US) and Goldman Sachs Group Inc. (GS:US) control 95 percent of cash and derivatives trading for U.S. bank holding companies as of Dec.
 31, according to the Office of the Comptroller of the Currency.

 In February, the CFTC reduced its estimate of the number of registrants to 125 from 300.
 The two agencies’ commissioners have been negotiating several additional changes to the proposal that could lead to even fewer companies facing registration requirements.